Affiliate disclosure: This guide contains Viator links. If you use them we earn a small commission at no extra cost to you.

 Kunta Kinteh Island and Juffureh: The Complete Visitor Guide

 In the middle of the River Gambia, 25 km from the Atlantic, a small uninhabited island holds the ruins of Fort James — a British slave-trading fort built in the 1660s and named for the Duke of York, later James II.
-In 2011 the island was renamed Kunta Kinteh Island in honour of the ancestor traced by Alex Haley in Roots.
-It is a UNESCO World Heritage Site and one of the most historically weighted places in West Africa.
+In 2011 the island was renamed Kunta Kinteh Island, after the ancestor Alex Haley traced in Roots.
+It's a UNESCO World Heritage Site and one of the most historically charged places in West Africa.

-On the north bank, a 10-minute boat ride away, Juffureh village is where the Kinte family griot meets visitors and recounts a lineage interrupted by the slave trade.
-A full day combining the island and the village is one of the most serious and affecting travel experiences available anywhere in the region.
+On the north bank, a 10-minute boat ride away, Juffureh village is where the Kinte family griot meets visitors and recounts a lineage broken by the slave trade.
+A full day taking in the island and the village is among the most serious and affecting things you can do in the region.

 Quick facts